One of the basic tenets of a proper fitness and nutrition program is hydration.

 General malaise, or discomfort

 Not only can intense exercise lead to dehydration, it also can cause the depletion of glucose and electrolytes.
 Fluid-energy-electrolyte replacement beverages (aka sports drinks, such as Gatorade) have electrolytes, which are minerals that carry an electrical charge and support hydration.
-Sodium, calcium, potassium, chloride, phosphate and magnesium are all electrolytes.
+Sodium, calcium, potassium, chloride, phosphate and magnesium are all electrolytes lost in sweat in varying amounts.
 Sports drinks also have carbohydrates, which improve the rate of intestinal uptake of sodium, which in turn favors the retention of water.

-Although sports drinks’ carbohydrates and electrolytes can help during long exercise sessions, water is the best fluid to drink when exercise sessions are less than one hour.
-According to researchers, there is no added benefit of drinking sports drinks instead of drinking water during these short sessions, as the body does not lose the amount of electrolytes that a sports drink would help mitigate.
-Also, the added sugar from drinking sports drinks could have potential long-term health effects if sports drinks are a person’s primary fluid source for a long period of time.
+Although sports drinks’ carbohydrates and electrolytes can help during exercise sessions lasting sixty minutes or more, water is the best fluid to drink when exercise sessions are less than one hour.
+According to researchers, there is no added benefit of drinking sports drinks during exercise sessions that are of low intensity, in a moderate climate, and less than sixty minutes instead of drinking water during these short sessions, as the body does not lose the amount of electrolytes that a sports drink would help mitigate.
+Also, the added sugar from drinking sports drinks is unnecessary. .

 For an effective amount of electrolytes based on your workout frequency, intensity and sweat levels, consider looking into a personalized hydration formula.
 Gainful offers a high-performance formula of 4 electrolytes and cane sugar to hydrate faster than water alone.
 The formula comes in 21 convenient single-serve packs — all you have to do is just add to 8-16 oz of water.
 The caffeinated option contains 150mg of caffeine and 250mg of L-Theanine for a jitter-free energy boost, and the formula comes in two refreshing Lemon-Lime or Strawberry Lemonade flavors.
 These hydration packs are non-GMO and 100% plant-based, with no artificial flavors, colors, or sweeteners.